Deep Plane Facelift Surgery in Sydney NSW by Dr Turner

 Understanding Facial Anatomy

-To understand how a facelift works and how different types of facelift compare, you need to know a little anatomy first.
+To understand how a facelift works and how different types of facelifts compare, you need to know a little anatomy first.
 The face is made of several layers.
 From outside to inside, these are as follows:

 - Facial skin